grinnell-cs/csc151-dh/_readings/trees-ex.md

 {:type="a"}
 a.
 Come up with another example of a hierarchical structure that we could represent using trees.
     Describe the parent-child relationships in this example.
 b.
-Use `make-binary-tree` and `empty-tree` to give a concrete example of your structure in Racket.
+Use `binary-tree` and `empty-tree` to give a concrete example of your structure in Racket.
     Make sure your example involves a few levels so that you get practice writing our tree values.
 (You don't have to write working code; just practice doing it.)